elixir-cldr/cldr/README.md

     mix cldr.download.iso_currency

+The file `pluralRanges.xml` needs to be updated with each release.
+This is manually extracted from the `core.zip` file downloaded from the [CLDR repository](http://cldr.unicode.org/index/downloads).
+It will be transformed into a `json` version during the next phase, consolidation.

 After updating the respository, the locales need to be consolidated into the format used by Cldr.
 This is done by:

     mix cldr.consolidate